imjihuan/fuego/docs/rst_src/Architecture.rst

    * Usually this consists of tarring up needed files, copying them to the target with 'put', and then extracting them there
-   * Items should be placed in the directory
-     $BOARD_TESTDIR/fuego.$TESTDIR/ directory on the target
+   * Items should be placed in the directory ``$BOARD_TESTDIR/fuego.$TESTDIR`` directory on the target
  * post_deploy - removes the build lock

 run
 =======

-In this phase the test program on the target is actually executed.
+In this phase the test program on the target board is actually executed.

-This executes the 'test_run' function defined in the base script for the test, which can consist of anything.
-Usually, however, it runs the test program with any needed parameters (as specified by the test specs and test plans).
+This executes the 'test_run' function defined in the base script for the test, which usually consists of one or more calls to the ``report`` function, which executes the test program on the target board and collects the standard out from the program.

-The test execution is usually performed by calling the 'report' function, which collects the standard out from the command execution on the target, and saves that as the testlog for the test.
-Note that the testlog is saved on the target, but not yet transferred to the host, yet.
+This output is saved as the testlog for the test.
+Note that the ``report`` function saves the testlog on the target.
+It is collected from the target later, for post-processing.

+The run phase may include additional commands to prepare the system for test operation and clean up after the execution of the test program.

 post_test
 ==================